thelifemgmt/Ferret/README.md

 Still in Development

-Update
+Updated (9/12/13)
 ---

-* Updated Grid
+* Updated grid
 * Updated Media Queries for mobile first design
-* Minor edits to other styles
+* Relocated all component LESS files and component specific variables
+* Other minor updates

 Full recode in the works